GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving-with-vllm/batch-inference/README.md

     kubectl apply -f prediction.yaml
     ```

-You can review predictions result in file named `predictions.txt` under /dataset/output folder in the bucket.
-Sample file has been added to the repository.
+You can review predictions result in file named `<MODEL_NAME>-predictions.txt` under /dataset/output folder in the bucket.
+A sample prediction output file named `predictions.txt` has been in this directory for reference.
-The job will take approx 45 mins to execute.

 *   Go back to the infernece directory